 - Domestic violence

 Developmental trauma occurs when children experience trauma while their brains are still developing.
 Children have heightened vulnerability to traumatic events due to their immature brain development and heavy reliance on significant adults in their life.
 Trauma is particularly damaging to a child when it involves a violation by a carer or significant adult in the childís life.
 Trauma can slow or impair a childís natural developmental succession.
-Examples of developmental trauma includes children who have been;
+Developmental trauma can also consist of complex trauma.
+Examples of developmental trauma includes children who have experienced;

-- Lived in environments where family violence took place or where there were high levels of parental conflict
+- Living in environments where family violence took place or where there were high levels of parental conflict

 Impacts from Childhood Trauma on Adult Survivors